Wahid Sali: ONGC

 He signed for newly promoted ONGC F.C. of the I-League in the 2012–2013 season began and he made his debut for the club 29 December 2012 against United Sikkim F.C. in the 13th round of the 2012–13 season coming on as a 90th-minute substitute for Robin Gurung.

 Mohun Bagan

 After an impressive season with ONGC, Sali was signed by Mohun Bagan A.C.
 He made his debut on 22 September 2013 against Bengaluru FC at the Bangalore Football Stadium in which he earned a yellow card in the 39th minute as Mohun Bagan drew the match 1-1.
 He was adjudged as the Man Of The Match in Mohun Bagan's away match against Churchill Brothers in Goa.

 Bhawanipore

 On 7 July 2015 Sali joined Bhawanipore.

 Playing style

-Wahid Sali is a versatile defender who can play as a right back or center back.
-He started as a All India Sevens Football player in Malabar and is regarded as one of the best defenders in I-League presently.
-He believes that a player should seek ways to improve his game and his hardworking nature on and off the pitch is the reason behind his success.
+Wahid Sali is a defender capable of playing as either a right-back or center-back.
+He began his career in the All India Seven Football circuit in the Malabar region and later established himself in the I-League.
+He has been noted for his versatility and work ethic on and off the pitch.